nishJay/Multi-Focus-Image-Fusion-Using-Pytorch/README.md

   Reconstructs these features into a 3-channel fused image using multiple convolutional blocks and a final Sigmoid activation to scale pixel values between 0 and 1.
 - **Modular Design:**
   The use of helper convolutional blocks allowed for easier experimentation and fine-tuning of network parameters.

+---

+### Evaluation Metric: Structural Similarity Index (SSIM)

+For assessing the quality of our multi-focus image fusion results, we rely on the **Structural Similarity Index (SSIM)**.
+SSIM is widely used in image processing because it measures the perceived similarity between two images in terms of luminance, contrast, and structural information.
+Key points include:

+- **Perceptual Relevance:**
+  SSIM compares local patterns of pixel intensities that have been normalized for luminance and contrast, making it well suited for evaluating how closely the fused image matches the clear, ground-truth image.

+- **Computation:**
+  The metric is computed over local windows (typically using a sliding window approach), and then the local SSIM values are averaged to yield a global similarity score that ranges from 0 to 1.
+A score closer to 1 indicates a higher similarity and better fusion quality.

+- **Robustness:**
+  Since SSIM takes into account changes in structural information rather than simply pixel-by-pixel differences, it correlates better with human visual perception than traditional metrics such as Mean Squared Error (MSE) or Peak Signal-to-Noise Ratio (PSNR).

+In our experiments, SSIM is computed for each fused image relative to its corresponding full-clear (ground-truth) image, and the average SSIM score across the dataset serves as a quantitative indicator of the overall fusion performance.

+---

 ### Evaluation and Iterative Refinement
 - **Loss Function:**